The Californian Iris

-The wild iris that grow along the Pacific Coast (California, Oregon and Washington) are broadly known as ‘Pacific Coast Iris’.
+The wild iris that grow along the Pacific Coast (California, Oregon and Washington) are broadly known as ‘Pacific Coast Iris’ or ‘Californian Iris’.
 With some of the most colourful flowers of any Iris the flowers of the hybrids are simply stunning.

-They flowers from spring through to summer, and with evergreen foliage make a great addition to any garden.
+They will flower from spring through to summer, and with evergreen foliage, make a great addition to any garden.
 Although they are evergreen, in very hot, dry or cold conditions they can decide to go into dormancy.

-The flowers are large, petals are ruffled and the standards are upright.
+The flowers are characterised by large petals, they are ruffled and the standards are upright.
 The colour combinations are what make these such a desirable garden plant.

 The Pacific Coast Iris group is made up of about 11 different species including: Iris douglasiana which is a major contributor to the hybrids we see offered for sale.